 Whole boiled potatoes

-Cheese sauce — this one had sautéed onion in it as well
+Cheese sauce — this one had sautéed onion and mustard powder in it rather than my usual seasonings, any cheese sauce you like would work great

 A few generous sprinkles of paprika, or to taste